IIEWFL/imad5112-assignment-1-st10489831-Mahlatse-Mokabane/README.md

 *close your project on andriod studio, then right click the program you wish to move to Github and select open Git Bash here.

 *Then you will make use of the Git commands:
-~ git init : this will initi
+~ git init : this will initialize a new Git repository in your current directory.
+~ git add . : this will stage